lynxoskar/data_mesh/presentation.md

 --

 **Domain Experts:**
-Domain-Oriented data relies heavily on the knowledge and input of domain experts, ensuring that data models and structures accurately reflect the business reality
+Domain-Oriented data relies on domain experts, ensuring that data models and structures accurately reflect the business reality

 --